varunkakuste/API/README.md

 This service manages the API server, to expose API to end user

-- cd to the cloned directory and then
 ```bash
 cd to the cloned directory
 ./gradlew clean apiserver:assemble --refresh-dependencies